1. Get started

 move,change,move card

-On touch devices use a finger to drag cards.
+On touch devices, use a finger to drag cards.

-Two or more cards on the same position will be slightly rotated and a conflict notification will appear.
+If there are two or more cards on the same position, they will be slightly rotated, and a conflict notification will appear.
 Clicking a card below will bring it on top.
-There are many ways to resolve conflicts:

 status, status bar, card info